 Similar to WP2-7, a roadmapping exercise will take place by WP8 after the next F2F to better distribute the development of the 3 prototypes with showcase partners and respective scientific partners.
 As for as immediate actions post-kickoff, the requirements discussion of the showcases will take place within the scope of WP1.

+An agreement was reached to go for 4 showcases.

+One that will deliver a community of semantically interoperable Cloud vendor SMEs.
+Hence, (i) Cloud vendor SMEs can join forces and compete with big vendors, such as Amazon, and (ii) removing the vendor lock-in at the PaaS level.
+Three more showcases that will be formed based on the needs and requirements of FIT, PTIN and RomTelecom.
+These showcases will capitalize on the semantically interoperable PaaS infrastructure delivered by the first showcase.

 WP9 Market Analysis, Exploitation, IPR Management

 ATOS gave a presentation covering the Exploitation-focused aspects of WP9.
 (Given that WP9 involves many parallel activities, dissemination and collaboration are covered in a further section.)